Satisfactory Academic Progress (SAP) Policy for Credit Hour Programs

 To receive federal financial aid for attendance at Nebraska Methodist College, students are required to make satisfactory progress toward completion of a degree or certificate.
 Below is a description of the minimum standards that must be met.
 These standards do not necessarily coincide with academic program requirements, which must also be met in order to receive aid.

 This policy applies to all federal and state aid programs: Federal Pell Grant, Federal SEOG Grant, Federal Work-Study, Federal Perkins Loan, Federal Direct Loans (Subsidized, Unsubsidized and PLUS), Nursing Student Loan, Nurse Faculty Loan, and the Nebraska Opportunity Grant program.
-NMC also applies this policy to determine eligibility for Methodist Grant funds, but the policy does not apply to NMC scholarships.
+NMC also applies this policy to determine eligibility for Methodist Grant funds and NMC scholarships.

 Frequency of Review

 Satisfactory progress is evaluated annually at the end of summer term.

 To be considered eligible for the financial aid programs named above, a student must meet all of the following conditions:

 1. Qualitative - Grade Point Average